Rogers man gets eight years in prison after admitting he killed neighbor’s dog with crossbow

 Charles Ferris, 54, pleaded guilty Monday to aggravated cruelty to a dog, cat or horse, aggravated assault and battery.
 The plea was under an agreement Ray Spruell and Alison Lee, Ferris' attorneys, reached with Wilson Raines, deputy prosecutor.

-Charles and Leslie Fontenot reported March 27, 2022, to the Benton County Sheriff's Office they came home and found their dog dead on the front porch with an arrow in it, according to the affidavit.
+Charles and Leslie Fontenot reported March 27, 2022, to the Benton County sheriff's office that they came home and found their dog dead on the front porch with an arrow in it, according to the affidavit.
 The couple, who lived on Sheppard Place Road in Rogers, said the blood trail went from their house down Deer Run Lane, according to the affidavit.

 Ferris admitted to a sheriff's deputy his involvement in the dog's death.
 He said he shot the dog in the face while the animal was behind his shed, according to the affidavit.